 The Keyword of the optional last line of the Data Section shall be “DATA_STOP”.

 There shall be no Value for the DATA_STOP line.
 This is an exception to the KVN notation.

+Note: A summary of the NHM Data Syntax with examples is provided in Table 4-4.

 Summary of NHM DATA Section Syntax